stem cells treatment for Multiple Sclerosis

 What Is MS?

-The term sclerosis refers to scars, plaques, or lesions in the white matter of our brain and spinal cord that is primarily composed of myelin.
-Although we know much about the mechanisms and symptoms or this degenerative disease, the causes of autoimmune multiple sclerosis ms vs myasthenia gravis remains relatively unknown.
+Sclerosis refers to scars, plaques, or lesions in the white matter of our brain and spinal cord, primarily composed of myelin.
+Although we know much about the mechanisms and symptoms of this degenerative disease, the causes of autoimmune multiple sclerosis MS vs myasthenia gravis remain relatively unknown.
 Several neurological and immune system symptoms can appear with MS disorder, and frequently, the symptoms progress to display severe physical and cognitive impairment.
-New symptoms for people with ms can occur rapidly or can occur slowly after related illnesses such as transverse myelitis.
+New symptoms for people with MS can occur rapidly or can occur slowly after related illnesses such as transverse myelitis.
 The slow appearance of symptoms is known as Multiple progressive sclerosis.
-The symptoms of MS can sometimes go away entirely on their own but can also lead to irreversible neurological degeneration seen in spinal cord injuriesParkinson’s disease, Wernicke’s Aphasia and particularly in Primary Progressive Multiple Sclerosis.[2]
+The symptoms of MS can sometimes go away entirely on their own.
+Still, they can also lead to irreversible neurological degeneration seen in movement disorders, spinal cord injuriesParkinson’s disease, Wernicke’s Aphasia, and particularly in Primary Progressive Multiple Sclerosis.[2]
+Neurological testing can help identify the disorder whose primary features are standard in various forms of MS: myelinolysis in patients’ brains and spinal cord.
+The demyelinating disease primarily affects the “CNS” or central nervous system.
+A well-known type of demyelinating disease is known as Multiple sclerosis or MS.[3]

 Categorization of MS & Balos Disease: